tinvidovic/TTS-projekat/README.md

 # TTS-project
-Android application, TTS engin and a bluetooth connected hardware keyboard, to help with learning in children with speech impairments
+Android application, TTS engine and a bluetooth connected hardware keyboard, to help with learning in children with speech impairments